LukaKaranovic/surrounded/docs/update.md

 - Included anchors to the list of figures that jump to the figure for quick reference.
 - Included the item selection pop=up image that was accidentally not included in phase 2.
 - Included small changes to the "Round System" subsection of the "Key features and behaviour" section to account for the new cryptic text addition and to clarify other small details.
+- Pretty significant changes were made to collision in combat involving asteroids, enemies, and the player dealing damage now.
+Details of this are in the "Player, Controls, and Combat" and "Map and Terrain" subsections of the the "Key features and behaviour" section.
+- More details about asteroids were added where necessary in the "Key features and behaviour" section.

 ### Changes and updates to the standards and processes (standards.md)
 * Added a table of contents for quick reference and to adhere to layout consistency.